Shanghai Great World Entertainment Centre

 Publisher: Shanghai People's Fine Art Publishing House

-Condition: Very good, small tears to margins, stain to lower margin
+Condition: Excellent, small tears to margins, creasing to margins

 Opened in 1917 by the Shanghai businessman Huang Chujiu, the Great World Amusement Centre was the largest and most well-known entertainment complex of old Shanghai, earning the nickname the 'No.1 club of the East'.
 Originally offering attractions such as variety shows, fortune telling, Chinese opera, music hall and parlour games, Great World was rebuilt in 1928 in a European style featuring the distinctive four-storey tower.
 In 1930 the venue was reputedly taken over by Huang Jinrong, or 'Pockmarked Huang', a senior officer in the French gendarmerie of the 1920s and 1930s with links to organised crime and the opium trade.
 During this period the park was expanded to include dining, shopping malls, children's rides and the new attraction of distorting funhouse mirrors installed from the Netherlands.
 The Austrian-American film director of Hollywood movies, Joseph von Sternberg, described the venue of the mid-1930s in fascinating detail: